victor-gurbani/instagram_network_analysis/README.md

 python3 get_relations.py --wait-time 10
 python3 relations_to_json.py
 ```
-_--wait-time can be omitted but set it to a high value in seconds to avoid detection.
-Use --max-count to set a limit on how many users to scrape (progress is saved and can be resumed directly)_
+_**--wait-time** can be omitted but set it to a high value in seconds to avoid detection\
+**--max-count** to set a limit on how many users to scrape before the script exits (progress is saved and can be resumed directly)_

 To monitor the scraping you can `tail -F relations.txt `

+> [!CAUTION]
+> Errors usually occur after Instagram blocks the session due to suspecting that you are using bots.\
+> You'll need to log in again to restore the Instaloader session.

 ## Step 3